maggie3000/CSAtri3/datastructures.md

       System.out.println("Please enter a number listed in the menu.");
     }
 ```
-Here, the code directs the user to choose a number from the menu.
+This try and catch helps define the procedure for when the user inputs a number that is not included in the menu.

 ### Challenge #2
 **IntByReference**\